Soccer Tournament Rules

 Each team must have its certified team roster for approval.

-Check-in: Check in is on Thursday prior the tournament between 5:00PM – 7:00PM at the Polo fields (Out of town teams from other states can check in 45 minutes prior to their first game on Friday).
+Check-in: Check in is on Thursday evening prior the tournament between 5:00PM – 7:00PM at the Polo fields (Out of town teams from other states can check in 45 minutes prior to their first game on Friday).
 Check-in is with the tournament director or tournament administrator.
 The following is required at check-in:

 - Official tournament roster signed by association registrar or an official US Club roster or club director.